lorinkoz/django-pgschemas/docs/advanced.md

 By default, schemas that do not exist will be created (but not synchronized), except if `--no-create-schemas` is passed.

-Full details for this command can be found in :ref:`runschema-cmd`.

 ### Inheritable commands

 We also provide some base commands you can inherit, in order to mimic the behavior of `runschema`.
 By inheriting these you will get the parameters we discussed in the previous section.
 The base commands provide a `handle_tenant` you must override in order to execute the actions you need on any given tenant.